mdyzma/restfullecb/README.md

 ## API design

-For now API is constructed
+For now API consists of single GET endpinttructed

 ## API use